30 days daily meditation challenge

 Now let’s review the experience…The initial goal was to do nothing more than 10 min a day… it’s seems easy right?
 But in these times we are so not used to stillness anymore, sitting still doing nothing for 10 min ends up being a challenge.

-The first two days were surprisingly easy, I didn’t feel the time passing.
+The first two days were surprisingly easy, I didn’t feel the time passing by.
 But the 3rd day was a pure nightmare for me!
 Those 10 min felt like an eternity, and I had an overflow of really negative thoughts.

 My mind unraveled every past failure, embarrassing moment of my life, doubts, memories of toxic people, every “what if” and “should have” that could possibly eat my brain.
 It left me depressed for a whole weekend.

-Hopefully, being mature as I am now, I was very much aware of what was happening and I just let that phase pass.
+Hopefully, being mature as I am now in my 30’s, I was very much aware of what was happening and I just let that phase pass.
 I stayed at home and watched my favourite shows while letting depression pass by.
 I absolutely don’t blame the meditation practice, it surely does not invent thoughts it just unravels what’s already there.
-In general, I always try to be positive and grateful, and it maybe stifles some emotions that I needs to be dealt with, and meditation did just that.
+In general, I always try to be positive and grateful, and it maybe stifles some emotions that needed to be dealt with, and meditation did just that.

 I needed to deal with those thoughts in order to be in peace with them Instead of repressing and denying them.
 And this is when I understood what meditation is all about.
 Luckily, I didn’t give up, I was convinced that after this transition I will finally see the true benefits of meditation.
 So I continued!
 Exchanging with some of my readers on Instagram me helped a lot.
 One of them gave me a magical tool that worked like a charm, I will tell you about it the last section.